mvazque/cmsi387/homework/csi-os/ReadMe.txt

 kernel.png -- For this part three different commands were found that provided similar information. uname prints system information with -r representing the kernel and -a all.

+# JD: Yes, you did locate information *about* the kernel; what we were after is
+#     the very kernel itself, as it is stored on the boot disk.

 network.png -- There is a button at the top right of the screen on the wired version it is the two arrows pointing in opposite directions which is where the mouse pointer is located in the screenshot.

 preOS.png -- There is a directory title boot that contains files that start when the system is booted up.
 By using ls to see the files while inside the directory they were found.

+# JD: Actually, this screenshot might be better named linux_kernel.png ;-) hint hint
+#     For pre-OS "evidence," we were actually looking more for the software actually
+#     running.
+So, instead of the GRUB directory, we wanted a screenshot of the
+#     actual GRUB menu.
+But either way, this is still a good "hit," just not the
+#     ideal one.

 startUp_scripts.png -- The directory /etc is said to contain the configure files which are connected to start up.
 The directory was changed to the directory and grep was used to find only the files containing .conf for configure.